rickellis/Arch-Linux-Install-Guide/README.md

 ### Create logical volumes for swap and root

 __NOTE:__ I typically only use two volumes (swap and root) rather than 3 (swap, root, and home) so I can encrypt the entire root volume with my home directory in it.
 If you prefer three volumes then you'll need to adjust all the disc operations that follow.
+And you'll also likely encrypt your home folder rather than root.

 __ALSO:__ _The amount of swap space is a function of how much ram you have.
 The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM (ie, 8GB RAM = 12GB swap) if you typically run multiple RAM intensive processes simultaneously.
 The average user won't need much swap._